cryptopunksnotdead/programming-cryptopunks/A1_special_effects.md

 ## Mirror - From Right-Facing to Left-Facing

-Let's flip the pixels horizontally.
+Let's flip the pixels horizontally:

 ``` ruby